- Winnti umbrella

 In their conclusions, the researchers recommend that tool vendors pay special attention to their infrastructure and code signing mechanisms, including use of Hardware Security Modules (HSMs) and validated time stamping.

-The incident was originally analyzed and reported by RSA Research on their blog and in a detailed paper (PDF), “Kingslayer - a supply chain attack”.
+The incident was originally analyzed and reported by RSA Research on their blog.
 Later, Canadian cyber security firm Altair Technologies was identified as the victim.
 Krebs on Security accused the firm of trying to conceal the incident in the 2017 article How to Bury a Major Breach Notification, also reported by SC Magazine.
 Also in 2017, Security Week reported a China connection in their article Serious Breach Linked to Chinese APTs Comes to Light.

 In 2017, server management software by NetSarang was infected with a backdoor.
 The software was signed with a legit NetSarang certificate and subsequently distributed to customers.